 - Helping others

-#7 Engage with your LinkedIn network
+#8 Engage with Your LinkedIn Connections

 Like any social network, LinkedIn works better if you engage actively with the members of your network.
+These are the connections which you are connected with on LinkedIn, as well as those whom you seek to engage with.

 Here are some things that you can do to deepen relationships with your LinkedIn connections: